 Fenders, front light, 100mm suspension fork, kick stand

-We were thoroughly impressed with the Ride1Up Turris XR, it exceeded our expectations in terms of performance, comfort, and value, earning high scores in many of our metrics.
+We were thoroughly impressed with the Ride1Up Turris XR; it exceeded our expectations in terms of performance, comfort, and value, earning high scores in many of our metrics.
 Powered by a 750W motor, this Class 3 bike quickly hits 20 mph using the throttle and up to 28 mph with the pedal assist function.
 The hydroformed aluminum frame is sleek and stylish while concealing a 614 Wh battery, which gives the bike a modest range.
 27.5-inch wheels roll smoothly, and the knobby tires increase its versatility without adding too much drag.
-The bike isn't sporty but it feels adequately responsive and stable while cruising.
+The bike isn't sporty, but it feels adequately responsive and stable while cruising.
 The seated position is comfortable with a high-quality feeling saddle and grips.
 The frame is available in two styles (ST/step-thru and XR/step-over) to accommodate different user preferences.

 The Turris XR has several comfort features, such as a headlight, suspension fork, fenders, and all-terrain tires.
 Its upright design provides a neutral position for cruising or enjoying the scenery.
-While it's not the sportiest e-bike, it provides a comfortable ride and it's quite convenient.
-It's priced a bit higher than most of our budget e-bikes but this bike is an excellent value for its price.
+While it's not the sportiest e-bike, it provides a comfortable ride and is quite convenient.
+It's priced a bit higher than most of our budget e-bikes, but this bike is an excellent value for its price.
 Despite a few minor complaints, the overall value and quality make it an excellent option for those who wish to explore bike paths and urban trails.
-If you want to spend a little more and get more range and an included rack, check out our Editor's Choice from our best electric commuter bike review, the Ride1Up 700-Series.
+If you want to spend a little more and get more range and an included rack, check out our Editor's Choice from our electric commuter bike review, the Ride1Up 700-Series.
 It is more powerful and has a longer range.

 The only real downside to its compact size and short wheelbase is that this bike doesn't handle as well as bigger bikes, especially at higher speeds.
 The smaller wheels and lack of suspension mean the bike transmits bumps more readily on rough surfaces.
 Overall, the bike performs admirably and can haul some serious gear.
 It's also much less expensive than most other cargo bikes.